MethodOrMadness/DiscordIRCBridge/README.md

 ## Usage

-Configure the IRC settings in `botconfig.json`
+Configure the IRC settings and discord bot token / prefix in `botconfig.json`

 Add the irc channel name and discord channel ID along with a unique name and set the `embedMessages` to true or false in `channels.json`